kognifai/Galore/SDK-documentation/Node Selector.md

 -   `2015-03-01T01:13`: 13 past one, 1<sup>st</sup> of mars 2015
 -   `2015-03-15T12:47:33.12345Z 12:47:33`: 15<sup>th</sup> of mars 2015

-Note the "T" separating date and time
+Note the "T" separates date and time

-Note the Z designating the time zone "Zulu" = UTC/GMT
+Note the Z designates the time zone "Zulu" = UTC/GMT